-GW Solutions is working with the Fort Nelson First Nation, providing technical assistance with water management within their territory, occupying 144,000 km2, the size of Greece, at the northeast corner of BC.
+GW Solutions worked with the Fort Nelson First Nation to provide technical assistance with water management within their territory; occupying 144,000 km2, the size of Greece, at the northeast corner of BC.

 Three large basins targeted for shale gas, the Horn River Basin, the Liard Basin and the Cordova Basin are all located within Fort Nelson First Nation Territory.